pqnelson/pqnelson.github.com/_posts/2022-12-04-make-a-lisp-reader.md

 Lisp anonymous function as the Reader Macro.
 This is a natural "next step", but there is also power in preventing the user of the Lisp interpreter from writing their own Reader Macros.

+Also, we only examined the interesting moving parts of the Lisp Reader.
+If we wanted to use this in an actual Lisp interpreter, we would need to change the `read()` function to also encode the result as a Lisp value.
+Right now, we're just returning the lexeme ("string fragment").

 All the code is [available on github](https://github.com/pqnelson/LispReader).